 The BSA’s goal is to train youth in responsible citizenship, character development, and self-reliance through participation in a wide range of outdoor activities, educational programs, and, at older age levels, career-oriented programs in partnership with community organizations.
 For younger members, the Scout method is part of the program to instill typical Scouting values such as trustworthiness, good citizenship, and outdoors skills, through a variety of activities such as camping, aquatics, and hiking.

-Scouts BSA is a program for youth ages 11 to 17 years of age.
+Scouts BSA is a program for young men and women ages 11 to 17 years of age.
 With more than 130 Merit Badges — from Archery and Art to Welding and Wilderness Survival — Scouting is the ultimate form of learning by doing.
-Scouts explore their interests and improve their skills while working toward Scouting’s highest rank: Eagle.
-By first imagining, planning then doing their own service projects, Boy Scouts learn the value of hard work, and experience the thrill of seeing it pay off.
-Add in outdoor adventures, hiking and camping, and Scouting equips youth for life.
+Scouts explore their interests and improve their skills while working toward Scouting’s highest rank, the Eagle award.
+By first imagining, planning, then doing their own service projects, Scouts learn the pride of servant leadership, the value of teamwork, and the satisfaction of seeing it all pay off.
+Add in challenging outdoor adventures like hiking and camping, and Scouting prepares its members for life.

-Venturing BSA is a Co-Ed program for youth ages 14 to 21 years old.
+Venturing BSA is a co-ed program for youth ages 14 to 21 years old.
 All teens have one—a moment that opens their eyes to a world that’s bigger than they ever imagined.
 It might happen while paddling a quiet lake, bonding with new friends around a beach bonfire, or rising to the challenge of leading an exhausted crew to the edges of adventure.
 Venturing gives young men and women access to a range of programs and empowers them to create their own experiences.
 It brings Scouting values to life through both high adventure outdoor activities and challenging real-world projects.